jsegov/segov-portfolio/README.md

 ### CI/CD Pipeline

 The project uses GitHub Actions for continuous integration and deployment.
 The pipeline:
-1. Runs frontend and edge function tests
+1. Runs tests
-2. Deploys edge functions to Supabase
-3. Deploys the frontend to Vercel
+2. Deploys the frontend to Vercel

 Required GitHub Secrets:
 ```env